curiousmockingbird/curiousmockingbird/README.md

 ### 🌟 React Developer
-Hello, I'm Harold Mesa, a Full-Stack, Javascript Developer with a flair for creating engaging and user-friendly designs.
-With experience in both front-end and back-end technologies, I am committed to building attractive and efficient applications.
-I thrive in collaborative environments, and I'm always eager to learn new technologies and methodologies.
+I am Harold Mesa, full-stack developer specializing in JavaScript, with a passion for crafting intuitive, high-performance web applications.
+Currently, I work with Wisconsin's leading grassroots immigrant rights organization, Voces de la Frontera, where I build and maintain digital solutions that empower communities and drive social change.

+With a strong foundation in JavaScript, React, and Node.js, I bring ideas to life through scalable, responsive, and accessible web experiences.
+My expertise extends to the MEARN stack, serverless architecture, WordPress, and Git, allowing me to build dynamic and adaptable solutions for a variety of needs.

 ### 🤝 Connect with Me
 - 🌱 **Currently Learning**: I'm deepening my knowledge in advanced JavaScript concepts and exploring the latest trends in web development.